-So I was super excited when they announced a smaller version of their excellent Yeti.
-It’s appropriately called the Yeti Nano.
+I was super excited when Blue announced a smaller version of their excellent Yeti.
+It’s appropriately called the Yeti Nano, as it offers similar features as the original Yeti, but in a portable package.

 This makes my podcasting heart sing!
 I love the Yeti and I have high hopes for this new baby one https://t.co/Z2ePhocjHz